Unraveling Responsiveness of Chained BFT Consensus with Network Delay: Discussion

-\bheading{Asynchronous evaluation.} Our analysis focuses on synchronous periods after GST, which means that message delivery between nodes is confined within a known bound.
-The attacks on protocol performance may be more severe in asynchronous situations due to network partitions.
-Therefore, modeling and evaluating chained BFT protocol in asynchronous periods (\ie, before GST) may reveal more insights about the impact of responsiveness.
+\bheading{Asynchronous evaluation.} Our analysis focuses on synchronous periods after GST, where message delivery between nodes is confined within a known bound.
+The attacks on protocol performance may be more severe in asynchronous situations where message delivery time is unpredictable, and network partitions can occur.
+Therefore, modeling and evaluating chained BFT protocols in asynchronous periods (\ie, before GST) may reveal more insights about the impact of responsiveness.

-\bheading{Extending the framework.} We primarily select the classic protocols that have been deployed in real distributed systems and influence subsequent BFT protocols~\cite{neu2021ebb,neiheiser2021kauri,danezis2022narwhal}.
-At the same time, there are also some new chained BFT protocols, such as Streamlet~\cite{chan2020streamlet}, Marlin~\cite{sui2022marlin}, and BeeGees~\cite{giridharan2023beegees}, that differ in design (see \ssecref{subsec:cbftProtocols}) from three protocols we analyzed.
-Nevertheless, our modeling framework could be applied to these protocols with slight modifications because they share the same consensus paradigm.
-The methodology and analytical tools developed in this study can be extended to other protocols with minimal adjustments.
-For example, our framework is still applicable to \Streamlet.
-Due to space constraints, we show our further analysis of \Streamlet in \appref{Appen:streamlet}.
+\bheading{Incentive-based attacks.} We do not analyze the impact of these attacks on nodes' rewards in this paper.
+This is because incentive-based attacks are tightly coupled with the underlying reward mechanism.
+In other words, a rigorous analysis requires a concrete reward design.
+However, as no practical system currently provides such a design, we do not analyze these attacks in this work and leave them for future exploration.

+\bheading{Adaptive adversary.} \yu{Our current analysis assumes a fixed Byzantine fraction and does not model adaptive corruption, where the adversary may corrupt new nodes or adjust its control according to the observed leader schedule and protocol history.
+Such an adversary may further degrade protocol performance.
+Our MDP framework can be extended to capture this setting by incorporating leader-history information or time-varying adversarial control into the state space.}